2019 CASETA Award Winners

 Criteria: Must be an exhibition of work by early Texas artists that was opened to the public in the calendar year immediately preceding the award.
 Must be in a recognized, not-for-profit venue such as a museum or art center.
 Exhibitions in commercial venues will not be considered.

-- CASETA Research Award - to be presented to an eligible upper level undergraduate or graduate student in History, Art History, Education, or other related fields to pursue original academic research related to the history of early Texas art and artists.
+- Nancy and Ted Paup CASETA Research Initiative Award - to be presented to an eligible upper level undergraduate or graduate student from the states of Texas, Colorado, Louisiana, New Mexico and Oklahoma in History, Art History, Education, or other related fields to pursue original academic research related to the history of early Texas art and artists.
+Curatorial staff at any art museum located in Texas and independent curators/researchers working on projects related to early Texas art are also eligiable to apply.
 This award carries a monetary award.

-In the fall semester of the academic year a detailed proposal is sent from CASETA to art departments at Texas universities.
-Submissions are due from students by November 15 and are reviewed by the CASETA Research Awards Review Committee.
-Students are notified before the end of the calendar year if they have been chosen for an award.
-Monetary awards are mailed at that time.
+In the fall and spring semesters and the summer session of the academic year a detailed proposal is sent from CASETA to art departments at Texas, Colorado, Louisiana, New Mexico, and Oklahoma universities; university libraries; curators at Texas art museums; and any interested independent curators or researchers.
+There is a rolling deadline and submissions are accepted any time of year.
+All proposals are reviewed by the CASETA Research Awards Review Committee.
+Anyone submitting a proposal are notified within two weeks if they have been chosen for an award.
+Monetary awards are mailed wtihin a reasonable time after notification.
 Award winners also receive a complimentary CASETA membership and registration to the next CASETA Symposium.

-Criteria: Promote and reward original research on early Texas art and artists by young and emerging scholarship in public and private institutions of higher learning in Texas.
+Criteria: Promote and reward original research on early Texas art and artists by young and emerging scholarship in public and private institutions of higher learning in Texas,Colorado, Louisiana, and New Mexico, as well as curators in Texas art museums, and independent curators/researchers.
 Promote the development of curriculum materials related to early Texas art and artists for use in public schools throughout the State of Texas.
 Contribute to the literature on early Texas art and artists.